dillonHe/EasyEDA-Documents/Tutorial/Export.md

 ## Export EasyEDA Source

-You can create an EasyEDA Source sourcefile via:
+You can create an EasyEDA source file via:

 **Document > EasyEDA Source...**

 ![](images/035_Introduction_EasyEDASource.png)

 EasyEDA Source is a **JSON** file which can be read by many other programs.
 Please see: